laurabjaime/tk/README.md

 ## Example Usage
 Whenever a Python file is updated and merged to `main`, the workflow runs automatically and update the code nodes with same name from Taktile.

+## Important notes
+- Ensure your .py files names match the code_node names on Taktile
+- If a file is empty, it will be skipped with a warning
+- If no Python files are found, the workflow will stop